ovh/venom/executors/http/README.md

 JSON keys are lowercased automatically (eg. use `result.bodyjson.yourkey`, not `result.bodyjson.YourKey`).

-On top of that, if a JSON key contains special characters, they will be translate to underscores.
+On top of that, if a JSON key contains special characters, they will be translated to underscores.

 ### JSON arrays

-When a HTTP response contains a JSON array, you have to use following syntax to access specific key of an array: `result.bodyjson.array_name.array_name_index_in_array.key`
+When an HTTP response contains a JSON array, you have to use the following syntax to access specific key of an array: `result.bodyjson.array_name.array_name_index_in_array.key`

 Example if you want to get value of `path` key of *second* element in `apis` array: `result.bodyjson.apis.apis1.path`